top of page

 Patricia Aguayo - Picture_edited.jpg

-Patricia Aguayo, MSW
+Patricia Aguayo, CSW

 Patricia was born and raised in Ventura, California.
 At a young age, she moved to Utah with her family, who is originally from a small town in Jalisco, Mexico.
 She is fluent in English and Spanish.
 Patricia quickly gained a passion for social work and helping and giving back to the Latinx community.
 She went on to receive her Bachelor of Social Work (BSW) at Utah Valley University in 2017.
 Since then, Patricia has gained experience working with young children and teenagers in a school setting through an internship at Alpine School District in Utah County.
 Patricia has also worked as a case manager for Wasatch Mental Health where she works with individuals who suffer from severe mental illnesses, such as schizophrenia, depression, and bipolar disorder.
 She is certified as an Adult Case Manager by the Utah State Division of Substance Abuse and Mental Health.
 Patricia graduated with her Master of Social Work (MSW) from Boise State University in December 2020 and has begun working at MCC as a full-time therapist since then.
 Patricia finds pleasure in helping others, giving back to the community, and is a strong advocate for women’s rights.
 She enjoys music, hiking, reading, and traveling.